Ronald Evans (astronaut): Navy

 The Ticonderoga departed for its next Western Pacific cruise in September 1965, but this was not a normal peacetime cruise; the Ticonderoga was assigned to Dixie Station off the coast of South Vietnam, from whence aircraft carriers launched strikes in support of American and South Vietnamese troops engaged in combat operations in the Vietnam War.
 During a training exercise, Evans collided with his wingman, Lieutenant Roy E. Miller.
 Evans had to land at Tan Son Nhut Air Base because his aircraft was too badly damaged to be recovered by an aircraft carrier, and it had to be shipped back to the United States for repairs.
 It was seen by his wife, who recorded a duet of Side by Side with Miller's wife, adding to the ribbing Evans received from his shipmates.
 Within days he was flying combat missions over South Vietnam.
 Ordnance was in short supply, so in order to inflate the number of sorties flown, aircraft seldom carried full bomb loads.
-Evans' aircraft was holed by ground fire.
+Evans's aircraft was holed by ground fire.

 On September 10, 1965, NASA announced that it was recruiting another group of pilot astronauts.
 Once again, the Bureau of Naval Personnel (BUPERS) contacted Evans and asked if he wanted to volunteer, which he did.
 On November 12, a package of forms was received by his wife Jan in San Diego, with a cover letter that explained that BUPERS had recommended Evans to NASA.
 She contacted Slayton, and explained that Evans was on a deployment in the Western Pacific, and was unlikely to be able to return the forms before the December 1 deadline.
 Slayton reassured her that this would be taken into consideration.
 Evans managed to mail the forms on December 7.
 A few weeks later a letter arrived informing Evans that once again he had made the short list, and was invited to come to Brooks Air Force Base for another round of tests.